This post may contain affiliate links. Please read my disclosure.

 While this is called pepperoni bread for a reason, feel free to mix-up the ingredients.
 Some alternatives include:

-Melt the butter in a bowl and mix in the Italian seasoning and garlic powder.
-Place the bread, seam-side down on a parchment-lined baking sheet and brush with the butter.
+Step 5: Melt butter in bowl and mix with Italian seasoning and garlic powder.

 Use a log of pepperoni if you can find it or thickly cut pepperoni so you get get big chunks when you throw in food processor.
 With that said, you can use pepperoni slices if needed.